vernistage/list-adt-challenge/README.md

 loop_the_loop(5)
 ```

 In the pseudocode above, each iteration of the outer loop will in turn trigger 5 iterations of the inner loop.
-This means `print` would run 5 times.
+This means `print` will run 25 times.
 With an input of 6 it would print 36 times, with 7 it would run 49 times, and so on.

 ##### Try it out